asreview/asreview/docs/source/quicktour.rst

    :alt:

-The software keeps presenting you with the most relevant publication still unreviewed until there are no publications left to review, or until you decide to stop reviewing.
+The software keeps presenting you with the most relevant publication until there are no more publications left to review, or until you decide to stop reviewing.

 When to stop reviewing
 ~~~~~~~~~~~~~~~~~~~~~~

-As you keep reviewing publications, your set of inclusions will increase
+As you keep reviewing publications, your set of relevant will increase
-while the number of unlabelled inclusions left in the data set will
+while the number of unlabelled abstracts left in the data set will
 decline.

 Now, in a 'traditional' systematic review, you would continue reviewing